openedx/edx-cookiecutters/README.rst

 Decisions
 *********

-See docs/decisions/0003-layered-cookiecutter.rst for details on layering cookiecutters to share boilerplate files.
+See `0003-layered-cookiecutter ADR <./docs/decisions/0003-layered-cookiecutter.rst>`_ for details on layering cookiecutters to share boilerplate files.

 Community
 *********